hwdsl2/self-hosted-ai-stack/stacks/ai-tools/README.md

 ../../stack-check.sh
 ```

+**Access the LiteLLM Admin UI:**

+Open `http://<server-ip>:4000/ui` in your browser.
+Log in with username `admin` and your LiteLLM master key as the password.
+The UI provides virtual key management, spend tracking, and model configuration.

 ## Customization

 Each service can be configured with an optional env file.
 Copy the example env file from the respective repository, edit it, and uncomment the volume mount in `docker-compose.yml`: